glouie/jira.nvim/README.md

     -- shown when the summary request fails empty_text = "No summary",
-    -- fallback when an issue has a blank summary
+    -- fallback when an issue has a blank summary message_highlight = nil,
-  },
+    -- highlight group used when output = "message" (for color/bold/italic) },
   assigned_popup = {
     keymap = "<leader>ja",